-- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 7 > Free Circulation of Researchers - Pillar 4 > Principle 1 > Valuing Diverse Research Careers - Pillar 4 > Principle 2 > Career Development and Advice - How could ResearchComp and ESCO be relevant for this recommendation? - ResearchComp consists skills/competences and learning outcomes/proficiency levels which are directly linked to interdisciplinary collaboration and mobility - The ESCO classification is directly linked to the skills/competences listed in ResearchComp and thus includes relevant classifications for interdisciplinary collaboration and mobility
+- Which principles of the Charter could be relevant for this recommendation? - Pillar 1 > Principle 7 > Free Circulation of Researchers - Pillar 4 > Principle 1 > Valuing Diverse Research Careers - Pillar 4 > Principle 2 > Career Development and Advice

+• How could ResearchComp and ESCO be relevant for this recommendation?

+- ResearchComp consists skills/competences and learning outcomes/proficiency levels which are directly linked to interdisciplinary collaboration and mobility

+- The ESCO classification is directly linked to the skills/competences listed in ResearchComp and thus includes relevant classifications for interdisciplinary collaboration and mobility

-- How could this recommendation reduce the precarity of research careers? - Researchers who are trained in interdisciplinary collaboration and mobility have developed additional skills/competences to their disciplinary and transversal skills/competences and are capable of flexibly working across disciplines and on complex societal challenges.
-This provides them with more opportunities with finding employment in and outside academia - Which actions could implement this recommendation at RPOs and RFOs? - Encourage, train, and support researchers for interdisciplinary collaboration and mobility - Collect and share best practices on supporting interdisciplinary collaboration and mobility - Which challenges could hinder this recommendation at RPOs and RFOs? - Researchers are not aware of opportunities of interdisciplinary collaboration and mobility - There may be a lack of expertise in supporting interdisciplinary collaboration and mobility
+• How could this recommendation reduce the precarity of research careers?

+Researchers who are trained in interdisciplinary collaboration and mobility have developed additional skills/competences to their disciplinary and transversal skills/competences and are capable of flexibly working across disciplines and on complex societal challenges.
+This provides them with more opportunities with finding employment in and outside academia

+- Encourage, train, and support researchers for interdisciplinary collaboration and mobility - Collect and share best practices on supporting interdisciplinary collaboration and mobility

+- Researchers are not aware of opportunities of interdisciplinary collaboration and mobility - There may be a lack of expertise in supporting interdisciplinary collaboration and mobility